bumptech/nitro/docs/nitro.md

 Sockets can also be set to be "secure", in which case NaCL-based public-key encryption is used.
-These secure sockets can be given a required certificate the peer socket must present to authenticate the connection (and protect against man-in-the-middle attacks).
+These secure sockets can be given a required public key the peer socket must present to authenticate the connection (and protect against man-in-the-middle attacks).